Liquid Snake: Metal Gear Solid

 Snake first meets Liquid after he is taken captive by the enemy and imprisoned in a medical room.
-The two brothers battle each other multiple times throughout the story.
-First, Liquid tries to kill Snake by piloting a Hind D and pursuing him across the Communication Towers, but Snake destroys the helicopter with anti-air Stinger missiles.
+The two battle each other multiple times throughout the story.
+First, Liquid tries to kill Snake by piloting a Hind D and pursuing him across the Communication Towers but Snake destroys the helicopter with anti-air Stinger missiles.
 Afterward, Liquid manipulates Snake into activating Metal Gear REX by disguising himself as Master Miller.
-Snake destroys REX, but falls unconscious in the aftermath, allowing Liquid to take his unconscious brother to the top of the ruined REX and challenge him to a fistfight.
-Snake prevails, but Liquid survives again and pursues Snake in a jeep chase that results in a crash outside the island's facility.
-Just as he approaches a trapped Snake, Liquid suddenly succumbs to the FOXDIE virus that had been injected into his twin brother.
-Liquid's death leaves Snake in doubt of his own survival, as FOXDIE targets its victims based on specific DNA.
+Snake destroys REX but falls unconscious in the aftermath which allowed Liquid to take his brother to the top of REX's ruins and challenge to a fistfight.
+Snake prevails but Liquid survives again and pursues Snake in a jeep chase that results in a crash outside the island's facility.
+Just as he approaches Snake, Liquid suddenly succumbs to the same FOXDIE virus that had also been injected into Snake.
+Liquid's death leaves Snake in doubt of his own survival, as FOXDIE targets victims based on specific DNA.